 Philippe Herreweghe was born in Ghent and studied at both the university and music conservatory there, studying piano with Marcel Gazelle.
 During this period he started conducting and founded Collegium Vocale Gent **in 1970.
 He was invited by Nikolaus Harnoncourt and Gustav Leonhardt, who had noticed his innovative work, to participate in their recordings of the complete cantatas of J.S.
 Bach.

 Philippe Herreweghe continually seeks out new musical challenges, and has been very active performing the great symphonic repertoire, from Beethoven to Stravinsky.
-Since 1997 he is principal conductor of the Royal Flemish Philharmonic.
-He is also in great demand as a guest conductor with orchestras such as Amsterdam’s Concertgebouw Orchestra, the Gewandhaus Orchestra in Leipzig the hr-Sinfonieorchester Franfurt, the Berlin-based Mahler Chamber Orchestra, the Rotterdam Philharmonic Orchestra or the Scottish Chamber Orchestra or the Tonhalle Orchester Zürich.
+Since 1997 he is attached to the Antwerp Symphony Orchestra (deFilharmonie)) both as principal and guest conductor.
+He is also in great demand as a guest conductor with orchestras such as Amsterdam’s Concertgebouw Orchestra, the Gewandhaus Orchestra in Leipzig, the Scottish Chamber Orchestra or the Tonhalle Orchester Zürich.
+In the upcoming seasons projects with the Staatkapelle Dresden, the Philharmonia orchestra London, the Shanghai Symphony Orchestra and the Cleveland Orchestra are planned.

-Over the years, Philippe Herreweghe has built up an extensive discography of more than 100 recordings with all these different ensembles, on such labels as Harmonia Mundi France, Virgin Classics and Pentatone.
+Over the years, Philippe Herreweghe has built up an extensive discography of more than 120 recordings with all these different ensembles, on such labels as Harmonia Mundi France, Virgin Classics and Pentatone.
 Highlights include the Lagrime di San Pietro of Lassus, Bach’s St. Matthew Passion, the complete symphonies of Beethoven and Schumann, Mahler’s song cycle Des Knaben Wunderhorn, Bruckner’s Symphony No. 5, Pierrot Lunaire by Schönberg and the Symphony of Psalms by Stravinsky.
-In 2010 he founded together with Outhere Music his own label ?
-(PHI), in order to give himself full artistic freedom to build up a rich and varied catalogue.
-Since then more than twenty new recordings with music by Bach, Beethoven, Brahms, Dvorak, Gesualdo, Mahler, Mozart or Victoria have become available.
-New recordings in 2016 include Igor Stravinsky’s Threni & Requiem Canticles (LPH020) and Carlo Gesualdo’s Sixth Book of Madrigals (LPH024)
+In 2010 he founded together with Outhere Music his own label φ (PHI.
+Since then some 30 new recordings with music from William Byrd till Igor Stravinsky have become available.
+Recent recordings include Claudio Monteverdi’s Vespro della Beata Vergine (LPH029), Franz Schubert’s Symphonies No.2-5 (LPH028) and Sonn und Schild (LPH030) with Leipzig cantatas by J.S.Bach.

 Philippe Herreweghe has received numerous European awards for his consistent artistic imagination and commitment.
 In 1990 the European music press named him “Musical Personality of the Year”.
 Herreweghe and Collegium Vocale Gent were appointed “Cultural Ambassadors of Flanders” in 1993.
 A year later he was awarded the Belgian order of Officier des Arts et Lettres, and in 1997 he was awarded an honorary doctorate from the Catholic University of Leuven.
 In 2003 he received the French title Chevalier de la Légion d’Honneur.
 Lastly, in 2010 the city of Leipzig awarded him its Bach-Medaille for his great service as a performer of Bach.
 In 2017 Philippe Herreweghe will receive an honorary doctorate at Ghent University.